tomwhartung/artsyvisions.com/README.md

   - [ ] They should be ok, but review GA events for SeeOurMinds.com anyway
 - [ ] Centering the score on seeourminds.com's image page would be nice
 - [ ] Making the score on seeourminds.com's image page responsive would also be nice
+- [ ] Check database used by all conversions on groja.com
+  - [ ] Ensure current version of DB is backed up
+    - [ ] avmn
+    - [ ] free_offer
+    - [ ] get_your_portrait
+    - [ ] seeourminds
+    - [ ] tomwhartung
+- [ ] Check database used by all conversions on seeourminds.com
+  - [ ] Ensure current version of DB is backed up
+  - [ ] Quiz - get results - should it send an email?
+  - [ ] Quiz - save results - definitely should send an email

 ### 11.3.
 Ongoing